-MSCCS02C06 DATA STRUCTURES AND ALGORITHMS Contact Hours/ week: 3
+MSCCS02C06 DATA STRUCTURES AND ALGORITHMS

-Course CO1: Knowledge about important computational problems.
 Learning CO2: Knowledge to design the algorithm.
 Outcomes: CO3: Knowledge to analyze a given algorithm.
-CO4: Acquire knowledge to analyze algorithm control structures and solving recurrences.
-CO5: Understand the concept of data structures and its relevance in computer science.
-CO6: Familiarize with selected linear and nonlinear data structures.
+CO4: Acquire knowledge to analyze algorithm control structures and solving recurrences. • CO5: Understand the concept of data structures and its relevance in computer science.
+10 CO6: Familiarize with selected linear and nonlinear data structures.